How much money you end up with eventually is a relatively simple math problem. There are just four variables:

 - Your investment return.

 The first you cannot change.
-Improving the second and third involve additional pain—i.e. cutting your lifestyle, working harder, or working longer.
-That leads many people to wonder about what they can do about the fourth variable—increasing their return on investments.
+Improving the second and third involves additional pain—i.e. cutting your lifestyle, working harder, or working longer.
+That leads many people to wonder what they can do about the fourth variable—increasing their return on investments.

 Should You Try to Increase Return on Investment?

 One of the worst things that can happen to an investor is that you exceed your risk tolerance.
-This could cause you to fail to contribute in a down market, fail to rebalance, or worst on this spectrum of bad investor behavior, cause you to actually sell low.
-There is some wisdom in the suggestion that you should take on just as much risk as you can stand, but not an ounce more.
+This could cause you to fail to contribute in a down market; fail to rebalance; or, worse on this spectrum of bad investor behavior, cause you to actually sell low.
+There is some wisdom in the suggestion that you should take on just as much risk as you can stand but not an ounce more.
 If you're not sure how much risk you can stand emotionally, I would suggest erring on the conservative side until you've been through a bear market or two.

 9 Ways to Increase Your Investing Return

-This is one of the easiest to do, and probably the only one that adds on no additional risk at all.
+This is one of the easiest to do and probably the only one that doesn't add additional risk at all.
 There is no sense whatsoever in taking on risk that you are not paid to take on.
 Two risks you shouldn't expect to be paid to take on include:

 - Manager risk (i.e. investing in actively managed mutual funds) and